nlht78/nlht78/README.md

 ## Hi there 👋

-I am Nguyen Le Hieu Thinh, I am a Web Developer, specializing in developing projects using languages such as TypeScript, .NET, and more.
+I am Nguyen Le Hieu Thinh, I am a Web Developer and
 Have a good day!